bfeldman89/jail_scrapers/README.md

 `charge_1_statute` | single select | the code section for the top charge for `mcdc` & `prcdf` intakes `charges` | long text | all charges listed on the most recent version of intake sheet `charge(s)` | multiple select | unfortunately, these are not yet standardized.
 In the full dataset, there are over 2,000 unique charges, but that includes stylistic differences of substantively identical charges.
 Also, this field does not include multiple counts of the same charge.
 For instance, someone charged with three counts of 'Conspiracy' would only have 'Conspiracy' listed once in this field.
+`charge_classifications` | long text | the classification (e.g., misdemeanor or felony) for each charge listed.
+This datapoint is only provided by some jails, and until the charges have been standardized, it is only provided if provided by the jail docket itself.
 `total_charges` | count | the count of items in the `charge(s)` field
 `LEA` | single line text | a standardized version of the arresting agency (e.g., the raw data 'HIGHWAY PATROL', 'MISSISSIPPI HIGHWAY PATROL', 'MHP MS HIGHWAY PATROL(138)', and 'MISS.
 HWY PATROL' have been standardized as 'MHP').
 This has narrowed the number of unique LEAs down to [154](https://airtable.com/shrCgqWuMFH54ePVx).
 `courts` | single line text | the court exercising jurisdiction (only provided by `mcdc` & `prcdf`).
 By standardizing data for this field (accounting for stylistic differences between `mcdc` & `prcdf`), the number of unique courts is narrowed to [12](https://airtable.com/shrIHbiAyOTDArn8l).